FAQs

 The nose, sinuses, and lungs are all connected and affect each other.
 When CRS is not well-controlled, it can make asthma worse, and asthma can also worsen rhinosinusitis symptoms.
 Studies show that people with both conditions often have a weaker immune defence against viral infections, which may explain why they catch colds more frequently and why those colds last longer.

-Can CRS be the cause for my chronic cough?
+Can CRS be the cause of my chronic cough?

 Yes, CRS can lead to a chronic cough.
 The exact mechanism is not clear, being more complicated than mucus dripping in the throat.
 It is also important to test for asthma, as some coughs are caused by a type of asthma called cough-variant asthma.